rockymadden/stringmetric/readme.md

 ## Depending upon
 The project is available on the [Maven Central Repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.rockymadden.stringmetric%22).
-Here is how you would add a dependency to the core sub-project in various build systems (add other sub-projects as needed):
+Adding a dependency to the core sub-project in various build systems (add other sub-projects as needed):

 __Simple Build Tool:__